SimpleFunctions

 BYOK execution — what does that actually mean?

 You hold the venue credentials.
-SimpleFunctions stores nothing custodial; orders are signed with your Kalshi RSA private key or your Polymarket Ethereum key, executed directly against the venues.
-We surface the intent and trigger; you keep custody.
-For SOC2-aligned desks, this is the only configuration that works.
+Orders are signed with your Kalshi RSA private key or your Polymarket Ethereum key, executed directly against the venues.
+The runtime ships the intent and trigger; SOC2-aligned desks integrate against this configuration.

 How does executable edge differ from model edge?